All Time Low: 2023–2025: Tell Me I'm Alive

 On January 13, 2023, the band announced their ninth studio album, Tell Me I'm Alive, which was released on March 17.
 The title track was released as a single along with a music video for the track the same day as the announcement.

 On June 23, 2023, Busted released "Crashed the Wedding 2.0" featuring Alex on guest vocals for their 20th anniversary celebration.

 A collaboration between the band and Canadian singer Avril Lavigne, "Fake as Hell" was released on September 15, 2023.

 On September 17, 2024, the band released a collaboration single with I Prevail called "Hate This Song".

-2025-Present: Everyone's Talking!
+2025–present: Everyone's Talking!

 On June 13, 2025, the band released a new single titled "Suckerpunch".
 On July 11, 2025, the band announced their upcoming tenth studio album, Everyone's Talking!, set to be released on October 17.
 Along with the announcement, the album's second single, "The Weather", was released.

+The band was confirmed to be performing at the 2026 Sonic Temple music festival in Columbus, Ohio in May of 2026.
+They are also confirmed to be performing at the Hellfest music festival being held in Clisson in June 2026.

-Musical style and influences
+Musical style and legacy

 All Time Low's musical style has generally been described as pop-punk, pop rock, power pop, emo pop, emo, and alternative rock.
 All Time Low cites bands such as Blink-182, Green Day, MxPx, New Found Glory, Saves the Day, and The Get Up Kids as influences.

+The staff of Consequence ranked the band at number 63 on their list of "The 100 Best Pop Punk Bands" in 2019."